What happens before the loop? → From problem to finished plan in 4 steps

 Sequential, one agent Kept deliberately simple.

 Sequential, one agent Same.
-Parallelism comes with phase 4 (my swarm skill, in test).
+Parallelism comes with phase 4 (Wave Auto in my /wave skill — one master spawns N subagents, in test).

 Several agents in parallel Planner distributes issues, n implementers work simultaneously on their own branches.